 Vitamin K2 refers to a group of compounds (menaquinones) synthesized by bacteria in the intestinal tract; the amount synthesized does not satisfy the vitamin K requirement.

-Vitamin K controls the formation of coagulation factors II (prothrombin), VII, IX, and X in the liver.
+Vitamin K controls the formation of coagulation factors II (prothrombin), VII, IX, and X in the liver (see Table: Sources, Functions, and Effects of Vitamins).
 Other coagulation factors dependent on vitamin K are protein C, protein S, and protein Z; proteins C and S are anticoagulants.
 Metabolic pathways conserve vitamin K. Once vitamin K has participated in formation of coagulation factors, the reaction product, vitamin K epoxide, is enzymatically converted to the active form, vitamin K hydroquinone .

-The actions of vitamin K–dependent proteins require Ca. The vitamin K–dependent proteins, osteocalcin and matrix γ-carboxy-glutamyl (Gla) protein, may have important roles in bone and other tissues.
+The actions of vitamin K–dependent proteins require calcium.
+The vitamin K–dependent proteins, osteocalcin and matrix gamma-carboxy-glutamyl (Gla) protein, may have important roles in bone and other tissues.
 Forms of vitamin K are common therapy for osteoporosis in Japan and other countries.

 Vitamin K deficiency results from extremely inadequate intake, fat malabsorption, or use of coumarin anticoagulants.
 Deficiency is particularly common among breastfed infants.
 It impairs clotting.
 Diagnosis is suspected based on routine coagulation study findings and confirmed by response to vitamin K. Treatment consists of vitamin K given orally or, when fat malabsorption is the cause or when risk of bleeding is high, parenterally.

 Vitamin K deficiency decreases levels of prothrombin and other vitamin K–dependent coagulation factors, causing defective coagulation and, potentially, bleeding.